Chaste/Chaste.github.io/site/content/docs/chaste-guides/cell-based-chaste-code-structure.md

+---
+title: "Cell-based Chaste Code Structure"
+description: "Cell-based Chaste Code Structure"
+date: 2020-08-27T19:23:18+02:00
+lastmod: 2020-08-27T19:23:18+02:00
+draft: false
+images: []
+toc: true
+layout: "single"
+---
 # Overview of the cell-based Chaste code structure

-This wiki page is intended for new cell-based Chaste users/developers and was written as part of #872.
-For information, see the technical Chaste papers (details available at the Chaste public [website](http://www.cs.ox.ac.uk/chaste/publications.html)).
+This page is intended for new cell-based Chaste users/developers.
+For information, see the technical [Chaste papers](/publications).

 ## Language and external libraries